 Between 1788 and 1852 24.000 convicts were deported, one out of seven was female.
-Twelve percent of these women were prostitutes, but that was not the reason why they were banished from the United Kingdom.
+Twelve percent of these women were sex workers, but that was not the reason why they were banished from the United Kingdom.
 The female convicts were needed for their household skills, to keep the men from homosexual contacts and to refrain them from rebellious acts.
 And having convicts to sow clothes and to do the cleaning was a financial windfall for the colony.
 And of course the colony needed offspring.
-The hauling in of female convicts was preferred to recruiting Polynesian and Japanese prostitutes.
+The hauling in of female convicts was preferred to recruiting Polynesian and Japanese sex workers.

 Captain Arthur Phillip was in favour of marriages between convicts.
 Male convicts could rehabilitate themselves by marriage and would obtain a piece of land in the stride.
 The officers on the boats raised to the opportunity to handpick their future wives.
 Every sailor was allowed to cohabitate with only one woman.
 On instigation of the captain the women could receive a special license at their arrival.
 By boat the women went to Parramatta.
 Today it is a pleasant trip of about ninety minutes but at the time the women usually had stay the night on the boat.
 In the inns along the river or on their way they were supplied with booze, as to facilitate abuse.
 The women’s prison in Parramatta was filthy and small.
 They had to work in the clothing factory.
 Unlike the male prisoners they were not obliged to wear an iron collar, but shaving off their hair was a common and much hated punishment.
 They’d better find lodging elsewhere and shacking up with colonist was their best chance.
 However, when they got pregnant they were sent back to the factory.